05. Computing variables

 disrspctreversed. - Line 2: We put the original variable we want to recode here,

-Recoded frequency of being treated with less courtesy or respect"- Find these code in this module's R script file.
+Recoded frequency of being treated with less courtesy or respect"- [[Find this working code in the R script file]].

 - [[Highlighting and running]] these code will create three more variables in our dataset,